Lessons to be learned

 For example, some modern-day pundits believe that today’s sports stars have no obligation to be role models to youngsters.
 There are also quite a few sports stars who share those pundits’ views on this subject.

-Others believe that being extremely proficient in an art, profession or sport does not give license to treat other, lesser-accomplished folks like dirt.
-Or for that matter, to even consider them less accomplished.
+Others believe that being extremely proficient in an art, profession or sport does not give license to treat other lesser-accomplished folks like dirt.
+Or, for that matter, to even consider them less accomplished.

 A few years ago at Kapalua in what is now the Hyundai Tournament of Champions, we watched Jesper Parnivik hit a terrible shot on the last hole into the gully next to the green.
-He finished with a 7 – a score that cost him several thousand dollars.
+He finished with a seven – a score that cost him several thousand dollars.
 But, one would never know it by watching the man.
 He signed hats, programs, golf balls and visors for over half an hour – laughing and joking with kids and adults as he did so.

 It was as fine an example of sportsmanship and being a role model as we have ever seen.

 Maybe the reason the Tour has men like this is because golf is such a humbling game.
-Even the best hit shots go into gullies and out of bounds.
+Even the best hit shots into gullies and out of bounds.
 Perhaps the nature of the game – where players call penalties on themselves – also has something to do with it.